 Most hostas start out in the garden as bare-root stock or potted plants.
 Although it is tricky, you can grow them from seed either by buying seeds or harvesting the seed pods from plants that are already in your garden.

 Ripe seed pods turn brown or black, and the pod begins to split open about four to eight weeks after the plant blooms.
 Harvest the pods and remove the seed kernels from the pods.
 Allow the seeds to dry out and then place them in plastic bags and store them in the refrigerator for about four weeks.
 This fools the seeds into thinking they are going through the winter dormant cycle and will help with germination.
+As an option, you can sow the seeds outside in late summer to fall, which gives them a "natural" cold treatment during winter.

 Starting Hostas From Seedlings

 Dig a hole that is as deep as the root ball and about twice the width of the root ball.
 Unpot the plant and untangle the roots by raking the roots with your fingers.
 Place the plant in the hole and backfill with the soil you removed.
 The top of the root ball should be even with the surrounding soil.
+Be sure not to bury the crown, or your plant may rot.

 In What Zone Do Hostas Grow Best?